iamisha/JAVA/day-8/readme.md

 # Exceptons and file handling

+# Exception

+1. ---> It belongs to java.lang.Exception
+2. ---> It can occur at runtime and compile time both.
+3. ---> We can recover from Exception by using try-catch block or throwing exception back to the caller.
+4. ---> Exceptions are mainly caused by the application itself.

 # 1. Exception vs Error

 1. An exception is caused by our program whreas an error is not caused by our program (System error).